2024-2025 ADMISSION INFORMATION

 How to Apply

-California Northstate University College of Pharmacy (CNUCOP) uses the Pharmacy College Application System ((PharmCAS)), a centralized application service for pharmacy programs, for applicants seeking to apply to the accelerated three-year Doctor of Pharmacy program.
+California Northstate University College of Pharmacy (CNUCOP) uses the Pharmacy College Application System (PharmCAS), a centralized application service for pharmacy programs, for applicants seeking to apply to the accelerated three-year Doctor of Pharmacy program.
 An electronic application must be submitted to PharmCAS.
 Admission Scholarships are available to students based on their academic standing at the time of application.
-The application deadline for entry in the fall of 2024 is June 3, 2024.
+Those applying prior to the priority admission deadline of January 3rd, 2025, may be eligible for Priority Admission Scholarships.
+Those applying after the priority admission deadline may be eligible for General Admission Scholarships.
+The application deadline for entry in the Fall of 2025 is June 2, 2025.

 General Admission Information